Category Archives: Marriage and Family

 We who are strong ought to put up with the failings of the weak and not to please ourselves.
 Each of us must please our neighbor for the good purpose of building up the neighbor.
 For Christ did not please himself, but, as it is written, “The insults of those who insult you have fallen on me.”
 NRSV

-I think this is easily interpreted to say, “Jesus did not please himself, but others.
+I think these sentences are easily interpreted to say, “Jesus did not please himself, but others.
 So you should please others, not yourself.
 That’s love.
 And such love will be rewarded.
 Don’t please yourself if you want to go to heaven.”

 When I was young, some teacher taught me the way to J-O-Y is Jesus, others, yourself, and they meant in that order.
 I instinctively put the three words in an inclusive circle, but my teacher definitely meant it as a hierarchy.
 Other teachers left off the Y altogether and encouraged me to annihilate or at least severely discipline myself for Jesus; these days some people call that mentality “cruciform.”
 Even though Jesus says you lose yourself to find yourself, and Paul says he leaves his false self to receive a true one in Christ, many Christians spend a lifetime denying themselves and presenting the same false compliance they did as a child, often feeling the depressing or anxiety-causing effects of resenting how they are never recognized for all they do and are.